raviassis/task-management/README.md

 ## Future Considerations
 ### Implement JWT Refresh Tokens
-Allows reduce the expiration time of the access tokens, turn it short-lived, increasing security
+Allows reduce the expiration time of the access tokens, turn it short-lived, increasing system security

+### Prevent againts XSS - Access token storage place
+Remove access token from localstorage and keep it in memory or in the cookie using HttpOnly + Secure properties.

+### Configure HTTPS and CORS
+Confirm if the domain of the request is safe.

+### Configure CSRF tokens to prevent CSRF attacks.

+### Scaling Permissions
+Since my RBAC implementation is hard-coded, it will demand modifications on the code to include more permissions, roles or modify its relations.

+A solution for that would be turn Role and Permission data entities and save it on database.

+### RBAC caching
+Implement caching for RBAC permissions on Redis to reduce database queries